domasles/paperchat/README.md

 ### Response Flow

-1. Player sends command with target and message
+1. Player sends command with target message
 2. AI processes the message with conversation history context
-3. Response is formatted and sent to the target player
+3. Response is formatted and sent to the sender
 4. Both the original message and AI response are stored in conversation history

 ## Architecture